Read Our Latest Blog Post

 From the top of the famous Serpentine Road, you have the opportunity to digest some amazing views of the fjord, before crossing the rugged Grotli Mountains to Lom, well known for its 14th century stave church.
 The tour continues via Lake Vaga, before descending the magnificent Gudbrands Valley to the popular tourist town of Lillehammer.
 Lunch in Lillehammer.
 After lunch, the journey continues alongside Lake Mjosa, Norway's largest lake, back to Oslo.
 Dinner and hotel in Oslo.

-1 night OSLO - Radisson BLU Plaza Hotel Oslo
+1 night OSLO - Radisson BLU Plaza Hotel Oslo (4 star)

 Day 8 - Oslo to Stockholm